 Advantages of an Adjustable Rate Mortgage

 Advantages of an ARM include a lower initial interest rate as compared to a fixed rate mortgage and lower initial monthly mortgage payment.
 The lower initial payment and interest rate also mean that borrowers can typically afford a larger mortgage with an ARM.
+Use our Adjustable Rate Mortgage Calculator to determine your lower initial payment with an ARM.
 Adjustable rate mortgages can also be a good option for borrowers in a high interest rate environment if you think mortgage rates will go down in the future.
 In that scenario you pay a lower interest rate initially and then you benefit further when your interest rate and payment decline if rates drop in the future.
 Predicting interest rates is highly challenging and exposes borrowers to significant risk.